skyth3r/Skyth3r.github.io/content/articles/building-websites-with-hugo.md

 [Other guides exist](https://kinsta.com/blog/hugo-static-site/), but this one covers how I've set up my website in a simple and easy-to-follow guide.

 For this demo, I'm going to be using the [Hugo Bear Blog theme](https://github.com/janraasch/hugo-bearblog) as it's a nice minimalist theme to start with.
 My website uses a theme called [Digital Garden](https://github.com/apvarun/digital-garden-hugo-theme).
 The [installation steps](https://digital-garden-hugo-theme.vercel.app/articles/installation/) for this theme are slightly more complicated.
 This guide will focus on using a simpler theme to demonstrate the basics of building websites with Hugo.
-There are many other [free Hugo themes](https://themes.gohugo.io/) you can choose from as well on the official Hugo website.
+There are many other [free Hugo themes](https://themes.gohugo.io/) you can choose from on the official Hugo website as well.

 **One minor note**